How My MBA Got Me A Job As A Technology Consultant

 From tech development to technology consultant at Accenture

-When working for Infosys and Nagarro in his native India, Ankur focused on applying his technical knowledge to work out how to create a product which will solve the problem the client has.
+When working for Infosys and Nagarro in his native India, Ankur focused on applying his technical knowledge to work out how to create a product that will solve the problem the client has.
 His new role as a tech consultant, on the other hand, is all about defining the client’s problem, and asking why the product you’re designing will help the client.
-“My horizons were widened from how to why during my MBA,” Ankur remarks.
-“It was a game changer.”

 Why an MBA?